 The son of a Basque father and an Iranian mother, Álvaro Cendoya was born in San Sebastián in 1960.
-He first studied at the local Conservatories and then in Madrid.
-Subsequently he moved to Buenos Aires, where he studied the piano for three years with Bruno Leonardo Gelber and later continued his piano studies in London with Noretta Conci and Peter Feuchtwanger.
+He started his piano studies at his local conservatory.
+At the age of 25 he moved to Buenos Aires, where he studied with Bruno Leonardo Gelber, and later relocated to London for further tuition with Peter Feuchtwanger.

-In 1989 he won the prize for the best interpretation of Spanish music at the international Premio Jaén competition.
+In 1989 he won the prize for the best interpretation of Spanish music at the Concurso Internacional Premio Jaén Piano.
 In 1993 he appeared as soloist in Beethoven’s Piano Concerto No. 1 at the Santander Palacio de Festivales, winning critical praise.

 Álvaro Cendoya – Un millón de Ponces